rabbitmq/workloads/resiliency/README.md

 The type of failures we are going to handle are:
 - RabbitMQ node goes down expectedly (e.g. during a rolling upgrade) or unexpectedly
 - Entire RabbitMQ cluster goes down
-- Connection abruptly closed
+- Connection fails or abruptly closed by an intermediary such as a load balancer
-- Channel failure
+- Channel-level exceptions
 - Fatal consumer errors (e.g. poisonous message)